100prznt/HueHook/README.md

 ### Start the program

 #### Since version [1.0.19](https://github.com/rmmlr/HueHook/releases/tag/1.0.19)
 Before the first program start, a settings file must be created.
 You can modify the example file, found in [ExampleData/HueHookSettings.xml](https://github.com/rmmlr/HueHook/blob/master/ExampleData/HueHookSettings.xml).
 The file must be in the same directory as the program and named `HueHookSettings.xml`.
-See next point [Settingsfile](#Settingsfile) for detailed informations.
+See next point [Settings](#Settings) for detailed informations.

 #### Up to version [1.0.18](https://github.com/rmmlr/HueHook/releases/tag/1.0.18)
 Run the HueHookServer.exe with 2 start parameters.